dexmac/api-validation-with-nightwatch/README.md

 NightwatchJS is a great tool for web-application end-to-end automation.

 Every web application deals with many outgoing requests & incoming responses, whether it be by making AJAX requests or by downloading resources.
 Thus, when performing end-to-end testing it is very beneficial to validate if outgoing requests conform to pre-set APIs.

 But how can we make sure that a request was made and that it conforms to a specific protocol?

 Come [NightwatchJS assertions](#custom-nightwatch-assertions) to the rescue…

+# Nightwatch Assertions for Fun and Profit

 Common methods for testing APIs in E2E tests involve setting up mock-servers or using network sniffing tools.
-When testing with Nighwatch however, it makes sense to use Nightwatch itself (via [performance.timing](#Supported Browsers))
+When testing with Nighwatch however, it makes sense to use Nightwatch itself (via [performance.timing](#supported-browsers))

 An existing Nightwatch assertion [exists on Github](https://github.com/aedile/nightwatch-analytics/blob/master/tests/assertions/hasRequest.js) and validates that the parameters of a request exist.
-The current assertion is a rewrite, which improves the above assertion by adding regular expression testing for validation of each of the request parameters.
+The current assertion is a rewrite, that improves the assertion above by adding regular expression testing for validation of each one of the request parameters.

-The demo project includes an example of navigating to Google.com, performing a search for 'NightwatchJS' and validating if the search URL sent to Google's servers contains the string, as well as other parameters.
+The demo project includes an example of navigating to Google.com - performing a search for 'NightwatchJS' and validating if the search URL sent to Google's servers contains the string, as well as other parameters.

-It also includes an example of how to setup NightwatchJS for use with Travis.CI, to run the tests on both Linux and Mac machines remotely.
+It also includes an example of how to setup NightwatchJS for use with Travis.CI, in order to run the tests on both Linux and Mac.

 For more detailed instructions on how the assertion can be used inside your own NightwatchJS project please see the [Usage](#usage) section below.